Does your lender get to decide the type of policy you purchase for your home?

-Although the mortgage company might collect the premium and place it in an escrow account to ensure that the premium is paid, the insurance and home belong to the policyholder.
-This means that the homeowner gets to determine what type of policy offers the appropriate coverage to protect this substantial investment.
+Although the mortgage company might collect the premium and place it in an escrow account to ensure that the premium is paid, typically, the homeowner determines what type of policy offers the appropriate coverage to protect this substantial investment with the assistant of an insurance agent.

-Will I be compensated for personal property damage to items inside my home?
+Will you be compensated for personal property damage to items inside your home in the event of a loss?

 Homeowner’s insurance covers not just the physical structure of your home but also certain personal items within the home subject to special limits.
 Examples of these “special limits” might include the following: